briancappello/py-meta-utils/README.md

     ]
 ```

-Then you need a metaclass to actually apply the factory:
+Then you need a metaclass to actually apply the factory options:

 ```python
 class LoggingMetaclass(type):